01 of 15

 Celebrate Spring With Well-Designed Window Boxes

 Nothing announces, "It's spring!" like flowers.
 If those early season flowers are in window boxes, they are on display for everyone to enjoy; consider it something you're doing to bring a little joy to the neighborhood in which you live.
 Add fresh outdoor potting soil to the box and mix it with existing soil before planting flowers, grasses, bulbs, or succulents.
-Using the thriller, filler, spiller formula, consider the window box a wide floral arrangement, with taller plants in the back (thrillers), medium-height, densely packed plants in the middle (fillers), and trailing plants on the edges and at the front (the spillers).
+Using the thriller, filler, spiller formula, approach the window box as a wide floral arrangement, with taller plants in the back (the thrillers), medium-height, densely packed plants in the middle (fillers), and trailing plants on the edges and at the front (the spillers).

 Window box flower favorites for spring include:

 Let's take a look at 15 spring window designs that will spark your imagination.Continue to 2 of 15 below.

 02 of 15

 After a few months of empty window boxes, Elizabeth of Pretty Pink Tulips is always excited about displaying signs of spring.
 For this particular year, "the vision was soft and storybook," she says.
 This was achieved with cascading ivy, ferns, and pale yellow pansies–all planted to coordinate with Elizabeth's signature tulips which hadn't bloomed yet.
 Elizabeth got help from Cindy Mills of Gardens, who helps with ideas and maintenance at her home on Long Island in New York.Continue to 3 of 15 below.

 Calla Lily Combo